GeriLife/caregiving/CONTRIBUTING.md

 ### Create superuser

-When starting out with an empty database, after applying migrations, create a superuser as follows.
+When starting with an empty database, after applying migrations, create a superuser as follows.

 ```sh
 python manage.py createsuperuser